ABenchM/abm/docs/Developer_Manual.md

     runMain org.opalj.hermes.HermesCLI src/main/resources/hermes.json -csv hermes.csv (You can give any name you want for CSV file)
   * You will get the csv file in DEVELOPING_OPAL/tools directory or can specify the directory where you want.

+## Changing Email Notification Settings
+All the settings that control the email notification system are at the top of the file EmailConfiguration.java in the package de.fraunhofer.abm.app.
+You can change these to control the host the program connects to, the email and credentals it uses, and who it notifies when a new account is registered.

 ## Updating the Database
 While the database is automatically generated during setup, when a installation of ABM is updated some modifications to the local database may be needed.